-In 2003, I worked with an investment management firm who were experiencing some challenges and wanted to develop a business plan for their company.
+In 2003, I was hired by an investment management firm who were experiencing some challenges and said they wanted to develop a business plan for their company.
 I told them I thought they needed a story rather than a business plan.
 I began the conversation by introducing the idea of moving from a business plan to the idea of creating a management process.

 Enterprises exist to achieve an outcome.
 Commercial enterprises exist to earn income and increase their value by providing services that benefit others.

 Many commercial enterprises attempt to create a business plan that articulates what they are trying to achieve and how they plan to achieve it.
 The plan is usually developed to guide the efforts of the enterprise.
 Sometimes its purpose is to convince others to invest in or otherwise support the efforts of the enterprise.

 A business plan is normally bound by time frames of committed courses of action.
 Performance against plan is often measured against outcomes that are dependent upon circumstances and events that are often beyond the ability of the enterprise to manage.
 The responsibility and ability to change the plan, if it gets changed, is usually limited to a few people.
 Also, the plan frequently outlines strategies for the enterprise without identifying accountability for performing activities.